dreamportdev/Osdev-Notes/99_Appendices/A_Troubleshooting.md

 First you'll went to set some flags in cr0 for the fpu:

 * Bit 1 = MP/Monitor processor - required
-* Bit 2 = Must be cleared (if set means you want to emulate the fpu - you dont).
+* Bit 2 = Must be cleared (if set means you want to emulate the fpu - you don't).
 * Bit 4 = Hardwired to 1 (but not always in some emulator versions!).
 If set means use 387 protocol, otherwise 287.
 * Bit 5 = NE/Native exceptions - required.